-Next, I use a clean paper towel to clean the rim of the jar…
+Next, I use a clean, damp paper towel to clean the rim of the jar…

 And I close it with the lid and ring, making sure to not close it too tight.

-I’ll show you how I use my canner and I am pretty sure it’s probably a very similar process in other pressure canners but it’s still important that you’ll learn your canner and make sure to make any adjustments if you need to.
+I’ll show you how I use my canner and I am pretty sure it’s a very similar process with other pressure canners but it’s still important that you’ll learn your canner and make sure to make any adjustments if you need to.

 Once my jars are in the canner I add warm water to just below the band of the jars (be sure to follow the instructions for your particular canner as some don’t require this much water).